anners/microservices-infrastructure/docs/getting_started/gce.rst

 Terraform also needs service account to be able to create and manage resources in your project.
-You can create one by going to the "Credentials" screen under "API Manager" in the GCP Product and Services menu (marked 1 and 2 in the image below.)
+You can create one by going to the "Credentials" screen under "API Manager" in the GCP Product and Services menu.
-Service accounts are created under "New credentials -> Service account key"
+Service accounts are created under New credentials -> Service account key.

 .. note:: You'll need to be an account owner to create this file - if you're
           not, ask your account owner to do this step for you.